CessurMusabay/flutter-custom-drawer/README.md

 ### How to use
 ‘‘‘
-   drag right to open drawer and drag left to close drawer width of draggable area is drawWidth in ModernDrawer widget ’’’
+drag right to open drawer and drag left to close drawer, width of draggable area is drawWidth in ModernDrawer widget ’’’
 ### Example
 ```